 We've just taken a cheeky advance look at Asus' new Nova P20.
-It's the latest in a line of alternatives to theand at first glance it ticks all the right boxes for a small form-factor PC: it's tiny, it's very, very quiet and it's not beige.
+It's the latest in a line of alternatives to theand at first glance it ticks all the right boxes for a small form-factor PC: It's tiny, it's very, very quiet, and it's not beige.

 You can position it in vertical or horizontal orientations and it has touch-sensitive power and optical drive eject buttons, which help to keep the front looking uncluttered.
-Round the back there are four USB ports and three audio jacks that support surround sound.
-It also has a DVI port, but you can always use an adaptor if you fancy turning that into HDMI.
+'Round the back there are four USB ports and three audio jacks that support surround sound.
+It also has a DVI port, but you can always use an adapter if you fancy turning that into HDMI.

 Asus reckons it'll cost somewhere in the region of 450 pounds (about $886)--which is about the same as you'd pay for a Mac Mini of the same spec.
 It's available in black or white (the white version looks the sexier of the two) and should be available later this year.